 |Paediatric Hepatitis B||£50 per dose (Course = 3 doses)|

-Paludrine & Chloroquine & now Malarone are available without a private prescription from most Pharmacy’s over the counter.
+Paludrine & Chloroquine & now Malarone (for adults) are available without a private prescription from most Pharmacy’s over the counter.
 The nurse or Pharmacist will advise you on the type of anti-malarial medication is required for your particular destination.
 All other malaria tablets are available on a private prescription for which there is an £15 charge.
 You can then shop around for the best price for the actual tablets as the costs do differ.www.fco.gov.uk/travel excellent resource for back packers www.fitfortravel.scot.nhs.uk www.malariahotspots.co.uk www.nathnac.org Remember: